xrisaD/AUEB-Projects/README.md

-# My Assignments at Athens University of Economics and Business
+# Athens University of Economics and Business
+# My Assignments